act65/act65.github.io/_posts/inbetween-posts/2020-09-25-proving-anthopogenic-global-warming.md

 If I measure the amount of heat absorbed by CO2 in my bedroom with an IR sprectrometer.
 Does that prove that CO2 is responsible for global warming?
 No. I mean, where does CO2 come from anyway?

 If I collect the exhaust gases from burning gasoline.
 And determine the amount of CO2 released with a bicarbonate indicator.
 This could tell me the amount of CO2 produced by running my car on gasoline.
-But does this imply that humans are causing climte change?
+But does this imply that humans are causing climate change?
 No. Anyway, don't plants absorb CO2?

 If I collect data; temperature, rainall, humidity, atmospheric CO2 concentration, for the next 50 years.
 And see a positive correlation between temperature and CO2 concentration.
 Does this prove anthropogenic climate change?
 No. Correlation does not imply causation.